Blue Moon (2025 film)

-Blue Moon is a 2025 American biographical comedy-drama film directed by Richard Linklater and written by Robert Kaplow, inspired by the letters of Lorenz Hart and Elizabeth Weiland.
+Blue Moon is a 2025 American biographical comedy-drama film directed by Richard Linklater and written by Robert Kaplow, inspired by the letters of Elizabeth Weiland to Lorenz Hart.
 The film stars Ethan Hawke, Margaret Qualley, Bobby Cannavale, and Andrew Scott.
 Its plot follows Hart as he reflects on himself on the opening night of Oklahoma!, a new musical by his former colleague Richard Rodgers.

-Blue Moon had its world premiere at the main competition of the 75th Berlin International Film Festival on February 18, 2025, where it won the Silver Bear for Best Supporting Performance for Scott, and was theatrically released in the United States by Sony Pictures Classics on October 17, 2025.
+Blue Moon had its world premiere at the main competition of the 75th Berlin International Film Festival on February 18, 2025, where it won the Silver Bear for Best Supporting Performance for Scott.
+At the 83rd Golden Globe Awards, it was nominated for Best Motion Picture – Musical or Comedy and Best Actor for Hawke.
+At the 98th Academy Awards, Kaplow was nominated for Best Original Screenplay and Hawke for Best Actor.

+It was theatrically released in the United States by Sony Pictures Classics on October 17, 2025, and received positive reviews from critics.

 Plot

-On March 31, 1943, Lorenz Hart slips away from the opening night of Oklahoma!, the new hit Broadway musical his former creative partner Richard Rodgers has written with Oscar Hammerstein II.
+On March 31, 1943, Lorenz Hart slips away from the opening night of Oklahoma!, the new Broadway musical his former creative partner Richard Rodgers has written with Oscar Hammerstein II.
 Hart arrives at Sardi's restaurant, where preparations are underway for the opening night celebration.

-The talkative, cynical, and newly sober Hart holds court with the bartender Eddie, who tries not to serve him liquor, and enlisted piano player Morty.
+The newly sober Hart holds court with the bartender, Eddie, who tries not to serve him liquor, and the piano player, Morty, an enlisted sergeant on leave.
 They commiserate with Hart as he complains about the sensational success of Oklahoma!, which he declined to write, and the state of his own career.
-Declaring himself "omnisexual", Hart attempts to flirt with a flower delivery boy, and reveals his infatuation with Elizabeth Weiland, a Yale art student and aspiring production designer.
-After months of correspondence and an unconsummated weekend with the 20-year-old Elizabeth, 47-year-old Hart believes this is the night to fully win her love.
+Declaring himself "omnisexual", Hart attempts to flirt with a flower delivery boy and reveals his infatuation with Elizabeth Weiland, a Yale art student and aspiring production designer.
+After months of correspondence and an unconsummated weekend with the 20-year-old Elizabeth, 47-year-old Hart believes this may be the night he fully wins her love.

 Elizabeth arrives for the party, where Hart plans to shower her with gifts and even a card trick.
-Meanwhile, he recognizes E. B. White sitting nearby, and seeks out his opinions as a fellow writer, who reveals that he's working on a first novel, for children.
+Meanwhile, he recognizes E. B. White sitting nearby, and seeks out his opinions as a fellow writer.
 Later, Hart intrigues White with the story of a mouse who keeps coming back to his 19th floor apartment.
-White asks if he'd named the mouse and Hart comes up with "Stuart," White even wanting to know if that's with a 'u' or a 'w', thus suggesting that the famed lyricist also inspired a famous title character's name.
+White asks whether he has named the mouse and Hart comes up with "Stuart".
+White (the future author of Stuart Little) jots something in his notebook.